AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

-The relationship between diversity and group collective intelligence is highly complex due to the richness of the notion of diversity and its effects under different conditions.
-A group can exhibit surface-level and deep-level diversities~\cite{phillips2006surface}.
+The relationship between group diversity and collective intelligence is highly complex due to diversity's complexity and the range of its effects under different conditions.
+A group can exhibit surface-level diversities~\cite{phillips2006surface}.
 The surface-level diversity comes from readily observable social categories, including gender, age, and ethnicity~\cite{wegge2009impact}.
-The deep-level diversity refers to differences in psychological characteristics~\cite{harrison2002time}, and can include personality, cognitive thinking styles, and values.
+The deep-level diversity refers to differences in psychological characteristics~\cite{harrison2002time}, including personality, cognitive thinking styles, and values.

-Diversity has shown benefits for work teams in terms of more creativity, improved decision-making, and access to a broader pool of talent ~\cite{bagshaw2004diversity, van2003joint}.
+Diversity benefits teams by enhancing creativity, improving decision-making, and expanding access to a broader talent pool. ~\cite{bagshaw2004diversity, van2003joint}.
 However, diversity can also have adverse effects, such as emotional conflict~\cite{pelled1999exploring,yasseri2012dynamics}, stress~\cite{defrank1998stress}, poor work relationships, and poor overall performance~\cite{van2004work}.
 There is a lack of consensus on which aspects of group diversity are likely to result in positive outcomes and which aspects could produce negative outcomes~\cite{van2004work, jansen2021diverse}.
 The effects of diversity on group performance depend on the complexity of the task and various moderators, such as the density of the interaction network~\cite{baumann2024network}.
+A review underscores the need for in-depth research into surface and deep-level diversity within hybrid teams~\cite{jansen2021diverse}, exploring their impact across various outcomes and contexts over time.